Kevnz/matching-game/readme.md

 ##### Game.js
 This object contains the configuration elements of the game.
 Width, height, columns, rows.
 Anything configurable should be put into this object

+#### Issues
+During the last bit of testing I have noticed the left hand column doesn't have the gems removed even when they match.